How to Get More Financial Aid if There is Gap in Your Funding

 One new method that students are using to close their funding gaps is using crowdfunding sites.
 While you're less likely to get money from strangers, you can tell your friends and family about your fundraiser and they might be willing to help you pay for college.

-If you didn't get enough free financial aid to cover your expenses, then consider federal and private student loans.
-Compare the federal student loans from your award letter to private student loans and choose the loans that best fit your needs.
+If you are still looking for how to get more financial aid money, then consider federal student loans if they were included in your award letter.
+Compare federal student loans to private student loans and choose the loans that best fit your needs.
 Both federal and private student loans offer in-school deferment, so payments won't be required until 6 months after you graduate (or drop below half-time enrollment).
 Just remember that interest may continue to accrue even if payments aren't due, so if you can make even small monthly payments, it will help reduce the overall loan cost.

 While a gap between your funding package and what you and your family can afford to pay for college might justifiably cause you stress, there are ways to make up the difference.
 If you take action now, you'll likely be able to walk onto campus in the fall without having to worry about tuition.

 FAFSA is a registered service mark of the U.S. Department of Education.